 Business leaders should speak in one voice and lead by example.
 As the CIO, if you aren't sufficiently versed in analytic theories and quantitative methods, now is the time to educate yourself or consult with outside specialists.
 Encourage your C-suite colleagues, from the CEO to the chief marketing officer, to show the organization that they are making decisions based on input from specific data sources.
 Showing the connection between analytics and the company's goals and metrics helps the business avoid the pitfalls of doing "analytics for the sake of analytics."

 Patience and persistence are imperative.
-This new approach to decision making will take hold eventually, and it then can be extended.
+This new approach to decision making will take hold eventually, and it then can be .
 If decisions are reviewed for the analytic methods used to make them, as well as for their results, analytics itself can be used to measure the adoption and use of analytics across the organization.
 In this way, so-called "difference-makers" also can be identified.
-Another way to solidify this new way of thinking is to tie incentives and compensation to fact-based decisions and their results.
+Another way to solidify this way of thinking is to tie incentives and compensation to fact-based decisions and their results.

 3. Employ change-management strategies.
 In every company there's some level of organizational inertia: Employees resist change.
-Cognitive biases -- "We've always done it this way" -- make it difficult to introduce new ways of working, even if analytics promises to ease burdens and streamline processes.
+Cognitive biases -- "We've always done it this way" -- make it difficult to ways of working, even if analytics promises to ease burdens and streamline processes.

 No matter what type of change management is deployed, it's critical to train employees about the company's expectations.
-A comprehensive communications and training plan can go a long way toward making a new analytics initiative meaningful to diverse functional areas and turn organizational inertia into real transformation.
+A comprehensive communications and training can go a long way toward making a analytics initiative meaningful to diverse functional areas and turn organizational inertia into real transformation.

 Change management strategies should encompass people as well as processes and technology.
 Implementing the right technology and application infrastructure is an important piece of the change management effort, and aligning technology, systems and data is critical.
 Nevertheless, it's just as important as implementing and aligning a technology to have the right people using it.
 Educating front-line people helps facilitate meaningful change.